AbdullahSeydaAksakal/RoofStacksUITest/README.md

 # RoofStacksUITest
-Bu proje istenilen senaryonun yapıldığı test otomasyon ui projesidir.   <br /><br />
+This is a project where you apply for the Tester job posting at Roof Stack Software Company and send your CV.   <br /><br />

-## Proje Özellikleri
+## Project Features
-* Maven Entegregreli bir projedir.
+* It is a Maven Integrated project.
-* Java dilinde yazılmıştır
+* It is written in Java
 * Url: https://roofstacks.com/
-* Selenium Web driver ve ChromeWebDriver kütüphaneleri kullanılmıştır
+* Selenium Web driver and ChromeWebDriver libraries are used
-* Assertion için JUnit kütüphanesi kullanılmakta.
+* JUnit library is used for Assertion.
-* Geliştirilmiş Class yapısıyla kurulmuştur.
+* It is established with an improved Class structure.
-* İlerleyen sürümlerde, Güvenlik, Seo, APi, Yük ve Strees testi gibi katmanlarla proje geliştirilecektir.
+* In later versions, the project will be developed with layers such as Security, SEO, APi, Load and Streses testing.
-* Docker ve Container mimarileri kullanılarak birbirimden bağımsız işletim sistemleri ve tarayıcıları üzerinde CrossBrowser Testler yapılacaktır
+* CrossBrowser Tests will be performed on independent operating systems and browsers using Docker and Container architectures
-* Veritabanı Mimarisi eklenecektir.
+* Database Architecture will be added.
-* Projenin koşulduğu video eklenmiştir.
+* The video of the project has been added.

-## Task İsterleri
+## Task Requests
-1. Google’a “Roof Stack Yazılım” şeklinde arama yapılır.
+1. Search Google as “Roof Stack Software”.
-2. Sonuçlar listesinden https://roofstacks.com adresine girilir.
+2. Enter https://roofstacks.com from the results list.
-3. Kariyer sayfasına gidilir.
+3. Go to the career page.
-4. İlanlar arasından Product pozisyonu seçilir.
+4. Select the Product position from the advertisements.
-5. Lead Product Tester seçilir.
+5. Select Lead Product Tester.
-6. Lead Product Tester sayfasında sayfanın gelip gelmediği, doğruluğu kontrol edilir.
+6. Check the accuracy of the page on the Lead Product Tester page.
-7. SendCV butonuna basarak bir dosya upload edelim
+7. Let's upload a file by pressing the SendCV button
-8. Eposta adresine e-mail adresinizi girelim
+8. Enter your e-mail address in the e-mail address
-9. Sample bir dosya yükleyelim ve upload butonuna basarak dosyayı paylaşalım
+9. Let's upload a sample file and share the file by pressing the upload button